Project-2-Petvana/Petvana-Repo/README.md

 * As a user, I would like to be able to add health data for my pet each day.

 ***

 ## Next Steps:
-* edit the health data and delete the health data
+* Implement edit functionality of individual pet health data.
-*
+* Implement delete functionality of individual pet health data.